The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Results and Discussion

 \subsection{Parameter Surveys}

-We first present the results from our parameter surveys.
-Here, we include results for the GRMHD model of $a = +0.94$ in Figure~\ref{fig:m3contour} as a reference, while the remaining results are shown in Figure Set 1.
-The black-dotted lines in the contour plots of Figure~\ref{fig:m3contour} represent models consistent with the Sgr~A* $230$\,GHz luminosity.
-The grey-dotted lines indicate regions of the parameter spaces where $M_{\Delta T} \leq 0.1$.
+\textbf{Could $M_{\Delta T}$ be lowered with varying $R_{\rm Low}$?} Here, we include results for the GRMHD model of $a = +0.94$ in Figure~\ref{fig:m3contour} as a reference.
+We also include some representative plots for other black-hole spins in Figure~\ref{fig:m3contoursupp}.
+At the same time, the remaining full results are shown in Figure Set 1.
+The light-blue markers indicate the models we obtained from GRRT.
+The black-dotted lines in the contour plots of Figure~\ref{fig:m3contour} represent models consistent with the Sgr~A* $230$\,GHz flux.
+The green lines indicate regions of the parameter spaces where $M_{\Delta T} \leq 0.1$.
 This is also the upper limit of the historical distribution of $M_{\Delta T}$ for Sgr~A*.
-Depending on the black-hole spins, the parameter space where $M_{\Delta T} \leq 0.1$ could be consistent with the Sgr~A* luminosity constraint.
-For instance, black holes with $a = +0.94$ ad $a = +0.5$ show a limited sequence of Sgr~A* models that could have $M_{\Delta T} \leq 0.1$, which are obtained by increasing $R_{\rm Low}$ beyond $1$.
-Non-spinning black-hole consistent with Sgr~A* all have $M_{\Delta T} \leq 0.1$, irrespective of the value of $R_{\rm Low}$.
+Depending on the black-hole spins, the parameter space where $M_{\Delta T} \leq 0.1$ could be consistent with the Sgr~A* flux constraint.
+For instance, black holes with $a = +0.94$ and $a = +0.5$ (for $\theta = 90$ Deg) show a limited sequence of Sgr~A* models that intersect with the region bounded by the green line ($M_{\Delta T} \leq 0.1$), which are obtained by increasing $R_{\rm Low}$ beyond $1$.
+Non-spinning black-hole, except for $R_{\rm High} = 10$, contains sequences of $M_{\Delta T} \leq 0.1$ that is consistent with the Sgr~A* flux.
 We also note that all $R_{\rm High} = 10$ Sgr~A* models with $a = +0.94$ and $+0.5$ could not attain $M_{\Delta T} \leq 0.1$ irrespective of $R_{\rm Low}$ assumed.